TomHarrop/ird-5acc-paper/ms/manuscript.md

 - Tertiary Branch Numbers,
 - Spikelet Numbers.

-The resulting datasets stores measurements for those traits for 1140 plants.
+The resulting datasets stores measurements of those traits for each of 1140 plants.

-For each plant we treat the spikelet number as the outcome and the other measurement as the input and every other trait as the phenotypic solution that the plant has adopted to support that many spikelets.
-We treat the spikelet number as input because is the one phenotypic trait that has been selected by farmers, since it easily translates in yield output.
-All the other phenotypic have unlikely been actively selected by farmers.
-Thus they represent the structural solution that the plant has adopted to support the increasing number of spikelets
+We treat the spikelet number as the outcome of domestication and any other spikelet trait as the phenotypic solution that the plant has adopted to support that many spikelets.
+We treat the spikelet number as input because this is the phenotypic trait that has been selected by farmers, since it easily translates in yield output.
+It's unlikely that any other trait have been actively selected by farmers.
+Thus those traits represent the structural solution that plants use to produce more spikelets.

-On that dataset we have searched for recurrent patterns of phenotypic traits with Principal Component Analysis.
-This exploratory method conveniently collects  The first principal component captures n% of the variance and splits domesticated and wild species.
+We have searched for recurrent patterns of phenotypic traits with Principal Component Analysis.
+This exploratory method collects 50% of traits variability in first principal component.
+This component splits wild and domesticated species, suggesting that African and Asian rice adopted similar phenotypic solutions to increase spikelet number.

+The first principal component also sp

 Phenotyping of the 20 accessions in the 4/5 species : PCA and correlation analysis [fig-PCA diversity: Panicle traits architecturehcitectire](../fig/Test FigPCA.pdf)